Whanganui (electorate)

 Whanganui (known as Wanganui until 1996) is a New Zealand parliamentary electorate.
-It was first established in 1860 for the 3rd Parliament and has existed continuously since then.
+It was first established in 1860 for the 3rd Parliament, and has existed continuously since then.

 It is held by Carl Bates of the National Party, who won it in the 2023 general election.

 Establishment

 In the 1860 electoral redistribution, the House of Representatives increased the number of representatives by 12, reflecting the immense population growth since the original electorates were established in 1853.
-The redistribution created 15 additional electorates with between one and three members, and the electorate was split into two separate electorates: the electorate and the Wanganui electorate, with one member each.
+The redistribution created 15 additional electorates, with between one and three members, and the electorate was split into two separate electorates: the electorate, and the Wanganui electorate, with one member each.

 Population centres

-The current electorate is based on the urban area of Whanganui, the town of Hāwera, and smaller centres Kaponga, Eltham, Normanby, Manaia, Patea and Waverley; broadly speaking, the Whanganui and South Taranaki local government districts.
+The current electorate is based on the urban area of Whanganui, the town of Hāwera, and smaller centres Kaponga, Eltham, Normanby, Manaia, Pātea and Waverley; broadly speaking, the Whanganui and South Taranaki local government districts.
 The 2025 boundary review added the Ruapehu District towns of Raetihi, Ohakune, Waiouru, Waimarino and Ōwhango, and the Tongariro National Park.